baebb/ln-gifts-api-docs/source/index.html.md

 # Lightning Gifts API

 Welcome to Lightning Gifts API docs!
-If you have any issues, need help with using the API or lnurl DM @baebb_code on Twitter
+If you have any issues, need help with using the API or lnurl DM @baebb_code on Twitter.

+Before you being using [please fill out this form](https://docs.google.com/forms/d/e/1FAIpQLSdzOftJb1n2OJv5s7QhH21kbLgSKiQ0YIjm1uaBnKFd197V2w/viewform?usp=send_form) so I can understand your needs better and email you with API changes.

+# Rate limits

+Requests are rate limited to prevent abuse and encourage best practises.
+Please use webhooks instead of querying `/gift` to get create or redeem confirmations.

 # Create Gift